hackerb9/sixvid/README.md

   some terminals may be slower at rendering a large image than one with more colors, given the same filesize.

-## Todo

-* Utilize transparent GIF techniques to optimize sixel output.

-* sending a single frame to get an initial "weightestimate" instead of hardcoding it.

-* Average the benchmark FPS over time and also show std deviation.
-  (Some terminals are inconsistent in their speed).

-* Detect and utilize VT340 double-buffering.

-* Either crop large images or go back to using DECSDM.

 ## Benchmarking with sixvid's FPS